 1. Erik and Kelly’s attorneys said that they had” long known” the Dervaeses (see #24 on EFF Petition to Cancel).
 Both Erik and Kelly and the Dervaes live in Los Angeles area.

-3. Erik and Kelly first used Homegrown Revolution around 2006, while the Dervaes first use was July 2005, according to the USPTO and on their website here in 2005.
-Please note the July 16 entry on the blog of Erik and Kelly (Survive LA) the Homegrown Revolution Thong pictured here that they were selling using the Dervaes then common law trademark Homegrown Revolution
+Please note the July 16 entry on the blog of Erik and Kelly (Survive LA) the Homegrown Revolution Thong pictured here that they were selling using the Dervaes then common law trademark Homegrown Revolution.

 [Erik’s comment] We’ve discovered that this urban sustainability/green whatever movement is as cut-throat as a used car lot.
 Some folks are apparently proprietary about things like vegetable gardening and keeping poultry.
 And, in spite of the fact that it’s in the title of our book, we’ve wanted to jettison the word “homestead” for a while.
 What we do doesn’t match the dictionary definition and we associate the word with the aesthetics of Little House on the Prairie and Hummel figurines.
 To be honest, we’re cynical, aging art-damaged types.